 - Some towels or cloths: Spare rags can help apply heat onto the frozen pipes.
-Or, if the pipes have burst, they can help you clean up.
+Or, if the pipes have broken, they can help you mop up.

 Step 3: Use Slow, Even Heat

-You don’t want to heat up the pipes too fast, as that can damage your plumbing.
-Depending on your heat source, prioritize the edges of the frozen area.
+You shouldn’t heat up the pipes too quickly, as that might damage your plumbing.
+Depending on your heat source, focus on the edges of the frozen area.
 This keeps the process slow and consistent.
-Also, try to heat the pipes closest to the nearest kitchen or bathroom faucet.
+Also, do your best to heat the pipes closest toward the nearest kitchen or bathroom faucet.
 If any steam or water is produced by the heating process, it’ll head in that direction.

-Carefully inch your way along the pipe, heating sections a bit at a time.
-Some homeowners choose to turn up their thermostats, using the warmer air to evenly thaw all the pipes at once.
-As long as this is done slowly, it shouldn’t cause a problem.
+Slowly inch your way along the pipe, heating sections a bit at a time.
+Some homeowners will also turn up their thermostats, using the warmer air to evenly thaw all the pipes silmultaneously.
+As long as this is done slowly, it shouldn’t be a problem.
 With some luck, you’ll have successfully thawed your frozen pipes.
 But there’s one more step to complete.

 Step 4: Reopen the Water Main and Check for Leaks

-Return to the water main.
+Head back to the water main.
 Open the supply line, but only a little.
-This delivers enough water to check for leaks without leaving a mess.
-A leak ought to be fairly obvious to find, and you should shut the water main off again if you do.
-At this point, it’s probably best to call for a plumber.
+This delivers enough water to check for leaks without causing a mess.
+A leak should be fairly obvious to spot, and you should shut the water main off again if you do.
+At this point, it’s probably best to look for a plumber.
 They’ll have the tools and experience to repair the damage, including replacing the broken pipes.